-3.34 Subject to Section 3.36, an attorney who has been removed from the master list for failure to comply with the CLE requirements outlined in Section 3.16 of this plan shall be reinstated to the master list at the attorney’s previous level upon providing proof of completion of the required CLE.
+4.38 An attorney who has been removed from the master list for failure to comply with the CLE requirements outlined in this plan shall be reinstated to the master list at the attorney’s previous level upon providing proof of completion of the required CLE.

-3.35 Subject to Section 3.36, an attorney who has been removed from the master list at the attorney’s request may be reinstated to the master list upon request and proof that the CLE requirements outlined in Section 3.16 have been met.
+4.39 An attorney who has been removed from the master list at the attorney’s request may be reinstated to the master list upon request and proof that the CLE requirements have been met.

-3.36 An attorney who has been removed from the master list for any reason listed in Section 3.32 who is not reinstated within one year (12 months) of removal must reapply for placement on the master list.
+4.40 An attorney who has been removed from the master list for any reason listed above and who is not reinstated within one year (12 months) of removal must reapply for placement on the master list.

-3.37 An attorney who has been removed from the master list by a majority (9) vote of the district court judges for any reason listed in Section 3.31 or who has been automatically removed from the felony master list for a reason listed in Section 3.30, may reapply for placement on the master list after one year (12 months) from the date of removal.
+4.41 An attorney who has been removed from the master list by a majority (9) vote of the District Court Judges for any reason or who has been automatically removed from the felony master list for a reason, may reapply for placement on the master list after one year (12 months) from the date of removal.
 An attorney who has been demoted to a lower level may reapply for a higher level after one year (12 months) from the date of demotion.